Normal approximations for the multivariate inverse Gaussian distribution and asymmetric kernel smoothing on $d$-dimensional half-spaces: MIG kernel density estimator on half-spaces

 \end{corollary}

+\begin{remark} The asymptotic rate of the optimal MISE, $n^{-4/(d+4)}$, established in Corollary~\ref{cor:MISE.optimal.density}, is known to be minimax for second-order kernel density estimators under the assumption that the second-order partial derivatives of the target density are uniformly continuous and bounded; see, e.g., \citet{MR300360}, \cite{MR594650} or \cite{Tsybakov2009}.
+For a detailed treatment of the minimaxity of the related Dirichlet kernel density estimator on the simplex, considering a wide range of $L^p$ loss functions and degrees of smoothness of the target density, refer to \citet{MR4544604}.
+Extending these authors' analysis to the present setting is an interesting direction for future research. \end{remark}

-\begin{remark} In both corollaries above, the asymptotically optimal bandwidth matrices depend on the unknown density~$f$.
-These are called oracle bandwidths.
-In practice, one option is to replace $f$ by the MIG density function $k_{\bb{\beta},\bb{\xi}_n^{\star},\mat{\Omega}_n^{\star}}$ to evaluate the expressions, where the parameter $\bb{\beta}\in \R^d$ is assumed to be known and the pair $(\bb{\xi}_n^{\star},\mat{\Omega}_n^{\star})$ denotes the maximum likelihood estimator found in Appendix~\ref{app:MLE} for the pair $(\bb{\xi},\mat{\Omega})$, or else the method-of-moment estimators.
-The integrals in \eqref{eq:AMISE_full} and \eqref{eq:AMISE_isotropic} over the half-space $\mathcal{H}_d(\bb{\beta})$ can then be estimated via Monte Carlo by drawing samples from the corresponding MIG distribution using the algorithm developed in Section~\ref{sec:rngMIG}.
-An alternative is to simulate instead data from a multivariate truncated Gaussian distribution, whose parameters match the sample mean and variance, over $\{\bb{x} \in \mathbb{R}^d: \bb{\beta}^{\top}\bb{x}> \delta\}$ for some buffer $\delta \geq 0$, or the multivariate truncated Gaussian maximum likelihood estimators (which requires numerical optimization).
-These are variations of the plug-in selection method; for alternatives, refer to Chapter~3 of~\cite{MR3822372}. \end{remark}
+\begin{remark} In Corollaries~\ref{cor:bias.var.implies.MSE.density}--\ref{cor:MISE.optimal.density}, the asymptotically optimal bandwidth matrices depend on the unknown density $f$ and are therefore referred to as oracle bandwidths.
+In practice, a common strategy is to evaluate these expressions by replacing $f$ with a pilot density; for example the MIG density $\smash{k_{\bb{\beta},\widehat{\bb{\xi}}_n,\widehat{\mat{\Omega}}_n}}$, where the parameter $\bb{\beta}\in \R^d$ is assumed known and $(\widehat{\bb{\xi}}_n,\widehat{\mat{\Omega}}_n)$ is an estimator for the pair $(\bb{\xi},\mat{\Omega})$ as given in Proposition~\ref{prop:MLE}.
+With this substitution, the integrals in \eqref{eq:AMISE.full} and \eqref{eq:AMISE_isotropic} over the half-space $\mathcal{H}(\bb{\beta})$ can be approximated via Monte Carlo simulation by drawing samples from the corresponding MIG distribution using the algorithm developed in Section~\ref{sec:rng.MIG}.
+Alternatively, one may simulate data from a multivariate truncated Gaussian distribution over the set $\{\bb{x}\in\R^d : \bb{\beta}^{\top}\bb{x} > \delta\}$ for some buffer $\delta \in [0, \infty)$.
+These approaches are variants of the plug-in selection method; for additional options, see \citet[Chapter~3]{MR3822372}. \end{remark}